 Hong Hua

-Hong Hua, Professor, James C. Wyant College of Optical Sciences, University of Arizona
+Hong Hua, Professor, James C. Wyant College of Optical Sciences, University of Arizona, UnitedStates

 Dr. Hong Hua is currently the Jean M. Bennett Optica endowed Chair Professor at the James C. Wyant College of Optical Sciences, University of Arizona.
 An expert in 3D displays, head-worn systems for AR/VR and medical imaging, she holds over 60 US patents and 95+ foreign patents and has authored 300+ publications.
 Dr. Hua is a Fellow of SPIE, Optica, NAI and a member of the IEEE VGTC VR Academy.
 Her work has earned numerous awards, including an NSF CAREER Award, Google and Intel faculty awards, 2024 American Innovator Award and the 2024 Inventor of the Year by University of Arizona.
 She has served in leadership roles across major conferences and journals, and continues to shape the field through research, innovation and professional service.